-It is essential that all students contribute to the course objectives through sharing their professional experiences and knowledge of organizational practices.
+It is essential that all students contribute to the course objectives through sharing their experiences and working knowledge.
 Class participation in the form of asking and answering questions, offering examples and discussing course concepts will enhance our collective learning experience.